PatrickFis/Azure-Study-Notes/Azure Developer/Azure Message Based Solutions.md

 - URL format: https://\<storage account\>.queue.core.windows.net/\<queue\>
 - Storage account - All access to Azure Storage is done through a storage account
 - Queue - A queue contains a set of messages.
 Note that the queue name must be lowercase.
 - Message - A message, in any format, up to 64 KB.
-Can include a TTL of any positive number, -1 to indicate it doesn't expire, or be omitted to default to to 7 days.
+Can include a TTL of any positive number, -1 to indicate it doesn't expire, or be omitted to default to 7 days.

 ### Interacting with Azure Queue Storage with C# (TODO)